Up to 50% off sofas & mattresses — limited‑time deals.

 Which one is easiest to keep clean?

-All four benefit from removable, washable covers, but KIVIK and FINNALA felt the most straightforward for everyday mess management.
+All four use removable, washable covers, but KIVIK and FINNALA felt simplest in day-to-day cleanup because their layouts and cushion behavior asked for less fuss.

 Which is the safest pick if I work from the sofa a lot?

-KIVIK was the most consistent for mixed upright-to-reclined postures; FINNALA worked well if you prefer a softer seat but still want a supportive base.
+KIVIK was the safest pick when work and lounging had to happen on the same sofa.
+FINNALA also worked well if you like a softer seat but still want a supportive base.

 Previous post